 Missed MidTerm Test: If a student is experiencing a serious personal illness or emergency on the date of the test, the student must declare their absence on ACORN and notify the teaching team via email no later than one week after the date of the test.
-The student will be given the option of deferring the marks
+The proportion of the mark of the midterm will be transfered to the final exam which will be 50%.